bitsofcotton/NAND/README.md

 * * ctor, dtor
 * * * from some awesome programming languages.
 * * enter, leave
-* * * every variable change, we call this first / last.
+* * * every variable change, we call this first / last on all of the functions in type.
-* * * only described in the same class are affected.
-* * only variable/ctor/dtor/enter/leave/friend/operator can be defined in type block.
+* * only variable/ctor/dtor/friend/enter/leave/operator can be defined in type block. only operator we can specify return type others auto generated with this or void.
 * * this and leaf (end of leaf of the object) and super object references.
-* special types can be overrided.
+* special types and variables and flows.
 * * Int\[0\] : void, Object root, no inheritation.
 * * Int\[\_\_pointer_bits\_\_\] inherites Int\[0\]. : only integer class, bool for nonzero.
-* special variables
 * * \_\_pointer_bits\_\_
 * * * number of pointer bit size.
 * * \_\_here\_\_
 * * * information for debugging.
 * * \_\_callgraph\_\_
 * * * information for debugging.
-* special flows
 * * () ? () : ()
 * * * 3-term operator like in C.
 * * return result